Indigenous Menstrual Health

 • Embrace self-determination among Indigenous Australians

 This is not a simple task.
-Many communities with high proportions of Indigenous Women aged 10 – 55 years also:
+Many communities with high proportions of Indigenous women aged 10 – 55 years also:

 • experience high rates of homelessness